amazingsammed/sqlbase/README.md

 # SQLbase

-**SQLbase** is a lightweight Flutter plugin that enables seamless communication between a Flutter app and an SQL database through a simple PHP back-end.
+**SQLbase** is a lightweight Flutter plugin that enables seamless communication between a Flutter app and an SQL database through a simple PHP backend.
 It’s designed to function similarly to Firebase queries, making it easy and intuitive to use.